savethekiddes/RapydML-ng/README.md

-# RapydML-ng XML/HTML Abstraction Markup Language
+# RapydML XML/HTML Abstraction Markup Language

-What is RapydML-ng?
+What is RapydML?
 ----------------
-RapydML-ng is a Pythonic abstraction for XML/HTML.
+RapydML is a Pythonic abstraction for XML/HTML.
 The compiler generates HTML or HTML-like templates for Rails, Django, web2py or other frameworks (via templates) from indented, Python-like syntax.
-RapydML-ng can also compile into arbitrary XML-like markup (such as SVG) based on a set of rules from user-defined template.
+RapydML can also compile into arbitrary XML-like markup (such as SVG) based on a set of rules from user-defined template.
 These templates can have varying level of restrictions (compare the included lax HTML template against strict HTML5, for example).

-Note that RapydML-ng is still in beta.
+Note that RapydML is still in beta.
 Some features and syntax could change in the future.
 Feel free to contact us with your own suggestions, if you have any.

 Installation
 ------------
-You can download RapydML-ng from Github by clicking [here](https://github.com/savethekiddes/RapydML-ng/archive/refs/heads/main.zip) and extract it to a directory on your home computer.
+You can download RapydML from Github by clicking [here](https://github.com/savethekiddes/RapydML-ng/archive/refs/heads/main.zip) and extract it to a directory on your home computer.
 Alternatively, you can download it from our repository using the terminal directly:

 	git clone https://github.com/savethekiddes/RapydML-ng.git

-Afterwards, run the following commands to perform the installation:
+Afterwards, navigate to the root directory, and run the following commands to perform the installation:

     pip install subprocess --user
+	python setup.py install

-This will allow you to compile run RapydML-ng projects.
+This will allow you to compile `.pyml` projects.

 Compilation
 -----------
-Using RapydML-ng is pretty straightforward.
+Using RapydML is pretty straightforward.
 Assuming you have added an alias for it (or placed it in one of the directories covered by the system path), you can run it as follows:

 	python rapydml.py <location of file>

-RapydML-ng also allows you to use alternative XML-like syntax.
-If you decide to do so, you can place your file in `markup` directory inside of RapydML-ng and it will automatically be pulled into RapydML-ng.
+RapydML also allows you to use alternative XML-like syntax.
+If you decide to do so, you can place your file in `markup` directory inside of RapydML and it will automatically be pulled into RapydML.
 You can then compile your file using a different markup:

 	python rapydml.py --markupname <location of file>

-RapydML-ng already includes `HTML`, `HTML5`, and `ANY` markups you can use as examples.
+RapydML already includes `HTML`, `HTML5`, and `ANY` markups you can use as examples.
 For more options and information, you can invoke rapydml's help:

 	python rapydml.py -h

 Getting Started
 ---------------
-RapydML-ng is pre-parser that allows you to write HTML (or any other XML-like markup) in more readable, Python-like format.
+RapydML is pre-parser that allows you to write HTML (or any other XML-like markup) in more readable, Python-like format.
 The parser then generates HTML for you, automatically closing/aligning different HTML tags (it can even be told to avoid closing tags for certain elements - like !DOCTYPE).
 It's similar to SASS/SCSS, but for HTML (similar concept to HAML).
-Like SASS/SCSS/HAML, RapydML-ng generates the page before it's deployed, and not dynamically as it's being served, saving you CPU cycles.
+Like SASS/SCSS/HAML, RapydML generates the page before it's deployed, and not dynamically as it's being served, saving you CPU cycles.
 Take a look at the following HTML, for example:

 	<html>
 		<head>